eandis/SDOJ-Recomp/README.md

 `cmake --build --preset linux-amd64-release --parallel`

 After building, copy librexruntime.so and libTracyClient.so from thirdparty/rexglue-sdk/out/linux-amd64/ into the build output folder (out/build/linux-amd64-release/), next to the saidaioujou_recomp_tu1 executable.
 They aren't copied there automatically, and the executable won't start without them.

-# First launch

-1. Put SDOJ iso file in this folder, beside the recomp exe.
-2. Put the TU_11LK1V7...
-TU1 file in the same folder.
-3. Run "launch.bat".

-The first launch extracts the ISO to game_data and installs the three TU1 patch files.

-For the later launches it verifies the existing game_data and skips both extraction steps when they have already completed.
-After successful setup, the ISO and TU container may be removed.

-# Settings

-There are some hardcoded arguments in launch.bat/launch.sh.
-You can edit them as you wish, but don't remove `--xex_apply_patches=true`.

-You can open the settings by pressing F4 in game.
-To turn on keyboard inputs, go to the Input tab and turn on mnk_mode.
-For best latency, it is recommneded to use input_backend set to xinput.
-To achieve more consistent results, running the game through Special K is recommended.
-If you turn off VSync (it is disabled by default), you might have to cap the FPS manually to 60 via Special K or any other way.

-The saved settings are stored in the saidaioujou_recomp_tu1.toml config file.

 # Patches